nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Git-LFS.md

 - `./git/smartgit/lfs-locks-local`
 - `./git/smartgit/lfs-locks-remote`

-Once these files are present, the **Name** column icon will indicate the lock state of LFS files.
+Once these files are present, additional information is shown when viewing files in the **Files View**:
+- The icon under the **Name** column will indicate the lock state of LFS files.
+- in the **Standard Window**, when viewing **Local Files** , the LFS status will be shown on the right of the file name.

 #### Example